 Students will be introduced to methodologies for developing professional competence, diligence and ethical values including initiative, judgment and leadership.
-Specific professional responsibility issues such as the use of technology and confidentiality and being a member of a law office will be explored as students prepare to begin their externships.
-During the immersion period, students will read and discuss a current book investigating significant issues in the social-political-economic-legal justice systems.
+Specific professional responsibility issues such as the use of technology and confidentiality and being a member of a law office may be explored as students prepare to begin their externships.

 Students will receive a letter grade for coursework and credit/no credit for field work.

-Students may also choose a placement with another legal organization that satisfies the PBSP’s requirements, such as criminal and family defense offices.
+Students may choose placement with legal organizations that satisfy the PBSP’s requirements, such as civil, criminal and family defense offices.
 LawHelp-NY has a directory of legal aid and services origanizations that can be found at lawhelpny.org/find-legal-help.
-In past years, students have had placements at the Urban Justice Center, the Legal Aid Society, Lenox Hill Neighborhood House, Advocates for Children, the Bronx Defenders, Connecticut Commission on Human Rights and Opportunities, the Legal Aid Society, the NAACP Legal Defense Fund, New York Lawyers for the Public Interest, New York Legal Assistance Group (NYLAG), Sabin Center for Climate Change Law, Sanctuary for Families, Start Small/Think Big, Urban Justice Center, and Volunteers for Legal Services among others.
+In past years, students have had placements at the Advocates for Children, the Bronx Defenders, Connecticut Commission on Human Rights and Opportunities, the Legal Aid Society, the NAACP Legal Defense Fund, New York Lawyers for the Public Interest, New York Legal Assistance Group (NYLAG), Sabin Center for Climate Change Law, Sanctuary for Families, Start Small/Think Big, Urban Justice Center, and Volunteers for Legal Services among others.
 The Office of Court Administration’s (OCA) PBS Coordinator maintains a list of placements that is updated each year.

 Depending on the practice of their field placements, the students will have a variety of the following opportunities, among others:

 - to gain exposure to and/or experience in interdisciplinary social justice advocacy, including community organizing, policy advocacy, and communications;

 - to engage with and learn about low-income individuals, communities; community-based organizations as well as government agencies and structures;